 K. Default Order for Fund Balance Spending

 The State generally segregates restricted, committed, and assigned resources by account within the governmental funds, other than the General Fund.
-When resources meeting more than one of these spendable classifications are comingled on the State’s accounting system the assumed order of spending is restricted first, committed second, and finally assigned.
-State statute requires non-General Fund money be spent whenever possible so any related available unassigned balance would be spent last.
+When resources meeting more than one of these spendable classifications are comingled on the State’s accounting system, the assumed order of spending is restricted first, committed second, and finally assigned.
+Section 17-2-108, MCA requires non-General Fund money to be spent whenever possible, so any related available unassigned balance would be spent last.
 The remaining balance will be classified by the administering agency, in SABHRS, depending on the order for the fund balance spending.

 VI.
 Proprietary Funds and Government-wide–Net Position